 For many severely overweight people, repeated attempts at diet and exercise have been unsuccessful.
 This often results in frustration and a sense of hopelessness.
 Furthermore, obesity is associated with many health conditions, including type 2 diabetes and high blood pressure, which have been shown to reduce life span.
 If you or someone you know has been unable to lose weight through diet and exercise or a medical weight loss management program, help is available.
 Weight-loss surgery, or bariatric surgery, may be an appropriate option.

-Akron General has a dedicated, knowledgeable, sensitive team of weight-loss specialists who are here to support you and help you find the best, and most healthy, solutions for your weight-loss difficulties.
-With help from our specialists in sleep disorders, gastroenterology and nutrition, cardiology, internal medicine and other obesity-related fields, as needed, our patients receive the support they need for a permanent return to health.
+Akron General has a dedicated, knowledgeable and sensitive team of weight-loss specialists who are here to support you and help you find the best, and most healthy, solutions for your weight-loss difficulties.
+With help from our specialists in sleep disorders, gastroenterology and nutrition, cardiology, internal medicine, psychology and other obesity-related fields, as needed, our patients receive the support they need for a permanent return to health.

 You could be a candidate for surgical weight loss if you meet any of the following criteria:

 - You are more than 100 lbs. over your ideal body weight

 - You have a Body Mass Index (BMI) of over 40

 - You have a BMI of over 35 and are experiencing severe, negative health effects, such as high blood pressure or diabetes, related to being severely overweight

 - You are unable to achieve a healthy body weight for a sustained period of time, even through medically-supervised dieting

 Attend one of our free bariatric information sessions, which are designed to help you make an informed decision about weight-loss surgery.
 Listen to one of our Cleveland Clinic Akron General surgeons describe morbid obesity and the surgical options used to treat this disease.